Hi.

 The moment I knew I wanted to become an author:

-Ever since I graduated from college I wanted to write but initially I was so caught up in creating a productive career for myself that I rarely found the time.
-The idea for my current book came about when I saw the movie Hoosiers.
-It was such a great story and I believed that I had been witness to one as great and had been formulating the story in my head before finally writing it some forty years later.
+Ever since I graduated from college I wanted to write but initially, I was so caught up in creating a productive career for myself that I rarely found the time.
+The idea for my current book came about when I saw the movie, Hoosiers.
+It was such a great story and I believed that I had been witness to one as great and had been formulating the story in my head for years before finally putting it down in print.

 Hardback, paperback, ebook or audiobook:

 I like ebooks because they are very easy to procure and read in the gym, so I tend to buy a lot that way.
-However, I do feel more in touch with the author and the history when I read hard copy.
-If I really loved the book in ebook I will buy the hardback for my home collection.
+However, I do feel more in touch with the author and the history when I read a hard copy.
+If I really love the book in ebook I will usually end up buying the hardback for my home collection.

 The last book I read:

 It's been out for a few years but I recently read, A Gentleman In Moscow by Amor Towles, and really enjoyed it.
-The man is trapped as guest/employee inside a luxury hotel as epic and bloody Soviet history occurs outside the walls where he is never witness.
+This sophisticated man is trapped as a guest/employee inside a luxury hotel as epic and bloody Soviet history occurs outside the walls where he is never witness.

 Author Interview - Tom McKeown | The Last Book I Read